MicrosoftDocs/Hololens/hololens/hololens-mdm-configure.md

 Read more: [Categorize devices into groups](/mem/intune/enrollment/device-group-mapping)

 ### Device configuration profiles
 Intune includes settings and features that you can enable or disable on different devices within your organization.
 These settings and features are managed using profiles.
 For example, you can create a profile that enables Kiosk, or uses Microsoft Defender Smart Screen on your devices running Windows Holographic for Business.
+Most of these can be modified via [CSPs](/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers) (Configuration service providers).
 You can also choose to enable sets of policies that as part of our [common device restrictions](hololens-common-device-restrictions.md).

 You can also create custom profiles.
-You can [use OMA-URI](/troubleshoot/mem/intune/deploy-oma-uris-to-target-csp-via-intune) to customize some settings, create device restrictions, and configure a virtual private network (VPN) and Wi-Fi.
+You can [use OMA-URI](/troubleshoot/mem/intune/deploy-oma-uris-to-target-csp-via-intune) (Open Mobile Alliance - Uniform Resource Identifier) to customize some settings, create device restrictions, and configure a virtual private network (VPN) and Wi-Fi.

 [Get started with configuration profiles](/mem/intune/configuration/device-profiles), and [profile overview](/mem/intune/configuration/device-profile-create).